 Determine if there is a requirement/need for a Resolution.

 The PPSO is expected to serve as a moderator on the HIS topic between the meetings and during the meeting.

-7.1.3 Criteria for Adoption/Deletion of an HIS

-Criteria for adopting/deleting a subject as an HIS is desirable to make the discussions at GSC meetings both effective and efficient.

-(1) Criteria for adopting a subject as a new HIS:

-When a proposal for a new HIS is made by a GSC Member, GSC will adopt the subject as a new HIS if at least three (3) of the GSC Members support the proposal.

-(2) Criteria for deleting an HIS:

-An HIS will be deleted if a majority of the GSC Members support the proposal for its removal or it receives fewer than three (3) presentations at each meeting for two consecutive GSC meetings.

-Proposals for a new HIS may be introduced by an HoD at or between GSC meetings.
-The HoDs will decide whether or not to adopt a proposed HIS either face-to-face during an HoD meeting, via an HoD conference call, or during a GSC Plenary session.

-7.1.4 Definition of ISS (Information Sharing Subject)
+7.1.2 Definition of ISS (Information Sharing Subject)

 An ISS is defined as a subject on which information will be collected and shared among GSC Members with no substantial formal discussions being held at the GSC meeting.
 GSC Resolutions will not typically be drafted on ISSs.